Jeanniet89/Fansite/README.md

 - [Acknowledgements](#acknowledgements)

 <!-- ABOUT THE PROJECT -->
-This is a “coming soon” fansite page for those who are as obsessed as I am with Dwayne Johnson.
+This is a wireframe for a “coming soon” fansite page for those who are as obsessed as I am with Dwayne Johnson.

 ##### A page that highlights some of the main accomplishments that this magnificent human being has had throught his life.
 Along with some *motivational* content that showcases The Rocks core values.